Cv & Background

 November 2019: “BMTC, Be Mobile Create Together” Artist in Residency Programme, Rast Theather Amsterdam, NL

-2020-2021: “Yazıhane” Art Writers Programe, sponsored by Netherlands Conculate General in collobration with AicaNL.
+2020-2021: “Yazıhane” Art Writers Programme, sponsored by Netherlands Consulate General in collobration with AicaNL.

 May – August 2022: “Artist in Exile” Artist in Residency Fellowship by Freie Universität Berlin and Universität Duisburg-Essen.